Římov (České Budějovice District): Geography

 Římov is located about 12 km south of České Budějovice.
 It lies in the Gratzen Foothills.
 The highest point is at 554 m above sea level.
 The municipality is situated on the left bank of the Malše River.
 The Stropnice River flows along the northern municipal border.

-On the Malše River just above the village is the Římov Reservoir providing drinking water for large portion of the South Bohemian Region.
+On the Malše River just above the village is the Římov Reservoir, which provides drinking water for large portion of the South Bohemian Region.
 The dam, completed in 1978, is 47.5 m high and 290 m long at crest.
 The reservoir has a volume of 33.8 million m³.

 History

 The first written mention of Římov is from 1395.
-The village was founded probably in the 13th century and belonged to lower aristocratic families.
-In 1626, Římov became the property of the Duke of Eggenberg, the owner of the castle in Český Krumlov.
-In the same year the duke gave Římov to the Jesuits and they established there a pilgrimage site with large Way of the Cross in 1648.
+The village was founded probably in the 13th century and belonged to lesser aristocratic families.
+In 1626, Římov became a property of the Duke of Eggenberg, the owner of the castle in Český Krumlov.
+In the same year the duke gave Římov to the Jesuits and they established there a pilgrimage site with large Stations of the Cross in 1648.